To be competitive and give you more choices, each pet insurance provider offers slightly different plans.

 3. What does the plan cover?

-Look for plans that cover accidents, illnesses and optional routine care like Pets Best Insurance plans do.
+Look for plans that cover accidents, illnesses, hereditary and congenital conditions, and optional routine care like Pets Best Insurance plans do.

 - Accidents - Common accidents like cuts and broken legs should be covered.
 Also, look for a plan that will help pay for surgery needed to remove swallowed objects.